Chapter 14: The Battle for Ratification and the Bill of Rights

 Source Material for the Bill of Rights

 What were the sources of the Bill of Rights?
 That’s a good question.
-We’ll talk about the Bill of Rights more remote sources and the more immediate sources.
+Some of the sources for the Bill of Rights were proximate to the time period when it was written, but others pre-date the document by hundreds of years.
 The American Bill of Rights clearly is a great, great, great—many times removed—grandchild of similar historical British assertions of rights.
 We can go back to the Magna Carta Libertatum—the Great Charter of Liberties, or Simply the Magna Carta—a settlement in 1215 between England’s King John and his barons.
 The Magna Carta was not a statement of liberties for ordinary people, but it was nevertheless historically significant for firmly establishing due process for free men.
 In all, four specific rights in the American Bill of Rights can be traced to the Magna Carta: due process, jury trials, prohibiting unlawful seizures, and prohibiting excessive fines.